theChosenDevop/MailReminder/README.md

-# Gmail Unreplied Email Notifier
+# Mail Reminder

 ## 📌 Overview
-The **Gmail Unreplied Email Notifier** is a Node.js application that connects to the Gmail API and retrieves unreplied emails from the user's inbox.
+The **Mail Reminder** is a Node.js application that connects to the Gmail API and retrieves unreplied emails from the user's inbox.
 It provides API endpoints that return the count and subject lines of these emails, allowing users to stay on top of pending messages.
 Additionally, it stores the email data in `integration.json` for persistent access.

 ## 🚀 Features
 - **OAuth 2.0 Authentication** with Google API